 Soil plays multiple roles in supporting the growth of a plant.
 Houseplants like Ficus Audrey rely on their potting mix (in addition to water and appropriate sunlight) to keep them upright and encourage a healthy root system.

-The potting mix or soil must also supply all of the nutrients and water the plant needs.
+The potting mix or soil must also supply the plant’s nutrients and water.
 Yet if the soil stays wet for too long, sensitive plants like Ficus tend to develop problems like root rot.

 Soil composition even affects factors like the temperature around the roots.
 It’s necessary to allow roots to absorb oxygen and exchange other gases, which is why you don’t want heavily compacted soil.

 Most soil in the ground is based on a combination of sand, clay, silt, and loam.
 The dominant component determines the type of soil.